sysdig(8) — Linux manual page

 compatible yaml config file.
 Mixing this option with '-H' or

-description and the arguments associated with a chisel found in
+tion and the arguments associated with a chisel found in the -cl

 -j, --json Emit output as json, data buffer encoding will depend